timclifford/frogger-game/README.md

 Play the online version of the [game here](http://timclifford.github.io/frogger-game/).

+@TODO
+Add gems to collect, messages for feedback, add lives, add levels, make board larger, character selection and add some music.

-## How to play
+# How to play
 The aim of the game is simple - get the highest score possible by reaching the water while avoiding the bugs.

-Get a higher score by collecting gems.
-Points for gems 50 for blue gem, 100 for green gem and 200 for orange gem.

 You can move the player using `up` , `down` , `left` and `right` arrow keys on your keyboard.

-## Code Structure
+# Code Structure

 - app.js